SFDO-Tooling/CumulusCI/docs/concepts.rst

 Packages
 --------

 If you've come this far in your search for customization tools, we're guessing you're familiar with packages as well as their role in customizing a Salesforce org.
-However, because most everything that you build in CumulusCI is deployed via packages, it's essential to review the basics of packages.
+However, because most everything that you build in CumulusCI is deployed via packages, it's essential to review the basics once more.

-A **package** is a container for something as small as an individual component or as large as a sophisticated application.
+A *package* is a container for something as small as an individual component or as large as a sophisticated application.
 After creating a package, you can distribute it to other Salesforce users and organizations, including those outside your company.

-**Unmanaged packages** are typically used to distribute open-source (non-proprietary) features or application templates to provide developers with the basic building blocks for an application.
-After the components are installed from an unmanaged package in a specific org, it's what's known as an **org implementation**.
+*Unmanaged packages* are typically used to distribute open-source (non-proprietary) features or application templates to provide developers with the basic building blocks for an application.
+After the components are installed from an unmanaged package in a specific org, it's what's known as an *org implementation*.
 These freshly installed components can be edited by the owners of the implementation.
 The developer who created and uploaded the unmanaged package has no control over the installed components, and can't change or upgrade them.

-**Managed packages** are typically used by Salesforce partners to distribute and sell applications to customers.
+*Managed packages* are typically used by Salesforce partners to distribute and sell applications to customers.
 They are proprietary code that can be upgraded and deployed only by the developer that built them.
 To ensure seamless upgrades, we prevent certain destructive changes, such as deleting objects or fields.

-In CumulusCI, packages are built and deployed via **projects**.
+In CumulusCI, packages are built and deployed via projects.

 Projects
 --------

-When you work with CumulusCI, you do so inside a project.
+When you work with CumulusCI, you do so inside a *project*.
 A project is an individual Git repository that contains both Salesforce metadata and CumulusCI automation (such as tasks and flows) that builds and releases the project.
 Most importantly, a project can build one--and only one(!)--package in its repository.
 This one-to-one relationship between project and package is what allows version control to track any changes your team makes to the repository.

 It's important to note that a project doesn't have to contain a package.
 For example, a project can deliver unpackaged metadata, deliver automation but no metadata at all, or provide test data for QA.
-A project can constitute the entirety of a product offered to customers, or be just one of multiple projects that combine to form a complete product.
+A project can contain the entirety of a product offered to customers, or be just one of multiple projects that combine to form a complete product.

 To sum up, although a project doesn't require a package, a package requires a project to be built and deployed.